Cookies on the Healthspan site

-The notion of 'optimum nutrition' is becoming more popular, with people realising there is a difference between 'adequate nutrition' – the levels of nutrients you need to avoid deficiency – and the level of nutrients your body could use to thrive.
+The notion of 'optimum nutrition' is also becoming more popular these days, with people realising there is a difference between 'adequate nutrition' - the levels of nutrients you need to avoid deficiency - and the level of nutrients your body could use to thrive.

 The multivitamin has you covered when it comes to shortfalls in your diet when you don't eat all the right foods.
 After all, it's impossible to eat perfectly every single day.

-Dr Sarah Brewer, Medical Director at Healthspan says, 'According to research a mere 27% of adults, 35% of older adults and 8% of 11-18 year olds meet the '5-a-day' recommendation for consumption of fruit and veg, despite the newly implemented recommendation of '10-a-day.'
+Dr Sarah Brewer says, 'According to research a mere twenty-seven percent of adults, 35% of older adults and 8% of 11-18 year olds meet the 5-A-Day recommendation for consumption of fruit and veg per day, despite the newly implemented recommendation of 10-a-day.'1

-And it's not just us that are the problem.
+And it's not just our eating habits that are the problem.
 A paper published in the Journal Hort Science in 2009 suggested that the nutritional content of some fruit and veg may have dropped by as much as 40% in the last 70 years.
-Another report published by UK nutritionist Dr David Thomas found that levels of iron, copper and calcium in vegetables had decreased by up to 76% since 1940.
-His research revealed that in vegetables, levels of magnesium had dropped by 25%, calcium and copper by 75%, in fruit iron had dropped by 25% and copper by 20%.
+Another report published by UK nutritionist Dr David Thomas found that levels of iron, copper and calcium in vegetables had decreased by up to 76% since 1940.2 His research revealed that in vegetables, levels of magnesium had dropped by 25%, calcium and copper by 75%, in fruit iron had dropped by 25% and copper by 20%.

 If you know your diet isn't as good or as varied as it should be, due to cutting back on food intake to lose weight, or avoiding certain foods or food groups due to personal beliefs, intolerances or dislikes, a multivitamin and mineral supplement will correct your nutritional deficiencies.